alastairreid/RelatedWork/_papers/bornholt:oopsla:2018.md

 Profiling

   - Considered input-sensitive profiling [Coppa et al., 2012] but correlation between input size and performance is often poor for symbolic evaluation: inaccurate and noisy.
-  - Considered path-based profiling [Kuznetsov et al., 2012]: rank functions based on number of infeasible paths explored and size of path conditions.
+  - Considered path-based profiling [kuznetsov:pldi:2012]: rank functions based on number of infeasible paths explored and size of path conditions.
 But infeasible paths are not always the problem and measuring feasibility is expensive (uses solver); and does not work for BMC.
   - These lead them to heap + graph model (above).
     - Symbolic profiler interface (I have transliterated the interface into pseudo-Rust).
       - mkTerm(Vec<term>) -> term